On the Reeb spaces of definable maps: The Reeb space of a definable map

 (here $\phi$ is the quotient map).
 In particular, $\Reeb(f)$ is homeomorphic to a definable set. \end{theorem}

-\begin{remark} The assumption of compactness of $X$ is needed.
-For example, suppose $X =\mathbb{R}^2 \setminus \mathbf{0}$ and $f:X \rightarrow \mathbb{R}$ is the projection map forgetting the second coordinate.
+\begin{remark} The assumption of that $X$ is closed and bounded is needed.
+For example, suppose $X =\R^2 \setminus \mathbf{0}$ and $f:X \rightarrow \R$ is the projection map forgetting the second coordinate.
 Then, each fiber $f^{-1}(x)$ has one connected component if $x \neq 0$, and $f^{-1}(0)$ has two connected components.
-The Reeb space of $f$ is homeomorphic to the real line with a doubled point, and cannot be a definable subset of any real affine space. \end{remark}
+The Reeb space of $f$ is homeomorphic to $\R$ with a doubled point, and is not definable. \end{remark}

-\begin{remark} Theorem~\ref{thm:definability-of-Reeb} can also be seen as a definable analog of Stein factorization for projective morphisms ~\cite[III, Corollary 11.5]{Hartshorne} which states that every projective morphism $f:X \rightarrow Y$ of Noetherian schemes factors as $f = g \circ f'$, with $g:Y' \rightarrow Y$ a finite morphism, and $f': X \rightarrow Y'$, a morphism with connected fibers.
-Here the scheme $Y'$ plays the role of Reeb space of $f$. \end{remark}
+\begin{remark} Theorem~\ref{thm:definability-of-Reeb} can also be seen as a definable analog of Stein factorization for projective morphisms ~\cite[III, Corollary 11.5]{Hartshorne} which states that ``every projective morphism $f:X \rightarrow Y$ of Noetherian schemes factors as $f = g \circ f'$, with $g:Y' \rightarrow Y$ a finite morphism, and $f': X \rightarrow Y'$ a projective morphism with connected fibers.''

+Note that this result is valid for Noetherian schemes over fields of any characteristic and the connectivity of the fibers is with respect to the the Zariski topology of the underlying topological space of the corresponding scheme.

+Notice also that the scheme $Y'$ plays the role of Reeb space of $f$.
+More precisely, the underlying topological space of the scheme $Y'$ is the Reeb space of the map induced by the morphism $f$ between the underlying topological spaces of the schemes $X$ and $Y$.

+We discuss below a simple illustrative example assuming only a minimum familiarity with some concepts from algebraic geometry, such as affine and projective schemes over a field $K$, homogeneous coordinates etc. (the reader can consult \cite{Hartshorne} for definitions). \begin{example} Let $K$ be any field.
+Recall that a morphism $f:X \rightarrow Y$ between $K$-schemes is projective if it factors as $f = g \circ f'$, where $f': X \rightarrow \mathbb{P}^N_K \times Y$ is a closed immersion for some $N > 0$, and $g: \mathbb{P}^N_K \times Y \rightarrow Y$ is the projection \cite[page 103]{Hartshorne}.

+Consider in $\mathbb{A}^3_K$ the subscheme consisting of the union two lines defined by the equations parametrized by $T$: $X_3=T, X_2=0$ and $X_3=0, X_1=0$.
+Then for $T\neq 0$, the two lines are disjoint, but at $T=0$ the subscheme is connected.
+In order to produce an example of a projective morphism we need to projectivize the picture.